rebelsky/sams-assorted-musings-reflections/inclusion-2020-07-22.md

 at play then condemning them.

 In your letter, you note that that you will be "working with diversity and inclusion professionals across campus".
+It is important that the early conversations also include faculty and that they not be left until after the primary decisions are made and directions are planned.
-I expect that you will also be working with the faculty to consider how we address issues of inclusion while affirming the expertise of the faculty.
+We must include the faculty in discussion how to achieve inclusion while affirming the expertise of the faculty.

 To summarize (or TL;DR, as the modern generation writes), I hope you will reaffirm the sanctity of our classrooms and the expertise